India orders Kashmir clampdown ahead of Burhan Wani anniversary

 On Friday, police halted people’s movements in his hometown of Tral, in a bid to forestall gatherings and demonstrations, witnesses said.

 A security alert has been enforced across the Kashmir Valley, with some preventive arrests made ahead of Saturday’s anniversary, police inspector general Muneer Ahmad Khan said.

 “The alert is not only for unlawful assembly of people and rallies but also for militant strikes,” he said.

-Late on Thursday, authorities ordered internet service providers to shut down data services in Kashmir, citing the risk of anti-India forces using social media to stir up unrest.
+Late on Thursday, authorities ordered internet service providers to shut down data services in Kashmir.

-India has been struggling to restore normalcy in Kashmir, deploying thousands more soldiers, after Wani’s killing appeared to breathe new life into the 28-year armed revolt that had ebbed and was drifting, with little international attention.
+India has deployed thousands more soldiers, after Wani’s death appeared to breathe new life into the 28-year armed revolt that had ebbed and was drifting, with little international attention.